systemcarl/weblog/outlines/about-me.md

         about, or die trying.

 ### So Long, And Thanks for All the Fish
-- If you made it this far, thank you for reading.
+- Thank you for reading about me.
-    - I hate to talk about myself, but I also believe it is important to share experiences. --why? share knowledge, build community, etc.
     - It is an honor to have anyone read about my work.
     - I hope you found something interesting, and I look forward to sharing more in the future.
 - My entire [portfolio] is available online.
     - Most projects are described in detail here in my [portfolio].
     - All the code is available on [my GitHub profile].
 - If you have any questions, comments, or suggestions, please feel free to [reach out to me].

 #### <a id='thanks-&-follow'></a>Keep in Touch
 - Follow my work [here] or on [GitHub].